tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 An interlude is a function which gets called at the end of a scene script file.
 You can define a different function for each if you like.
 The function sees the folder you're using.
 It knows which of the scene files has just finished.
 It also gets to see all the references you passed in to the performance.

-An interlude function's return value is always a folder object.
-Returning the current folder in play is like saying *continue*.
-Or you can return another one and branch the story.
+An interlude function's return value is the metadata for a folder object.
+Returning the current folder's metadata is like saying *continue*.
+Or you can return different metadata matching another folder and thereby branch the story.

 Design
 ======